Liosan/mountain-holds/README.md

-Mountainhomes - a game about dwarfs.
+MountainHolds - a 4X strategy in a unique setting.

-A Dwarf Fortress-inspired open source game project, written in C++ and Python.
+A Cilivization-inspired open source game project, written in C++ and Python.